k4kpk/k4kpk.github.io/sota-guides/Tray Mountain (W4G_NG-005).md

+---
+layout: sota-guide
+points: 10
+miles: 0.7
+bushwhack: N
+pair: Brasstown, Blue, Rocky

+# SMS: T=AT&T, V=Verizon, P=APRS.
+W=Worked (default), F=Failed, M=Marginal (some failed).
+# Optional: Provide the latest year checked.
+# e.g: TM-2017, VF, P-2016
+# means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
+sms: T,V
+---
-Trip-specific: Drive to Trailhead & Trail Guide
+Tray Mtn: Drive to Trailhead & Trail Guide
 --------------------------------------------------------

 * Update: 2016.05 - Tray Mtn Rd from the junction with Indian Grave Gap Rd to Tray Gap is deeply rutted and unsafe to drive in a sedan.
 Deep ruts, big rocks.
 Note to self - **Don't do it!**